KIT-IfGG/LandClimTools/vignette/Reference_Manual_LandClimTools.md

  ```

+# `dbh_to_biomass`:
-# `dbh_to_biomass`: LandClim allomentry for biomass - DBH conversion.
+ LandClim allomentry for biomass - DBH conversion

 ## Description

  Converts DBH to biomass

 ## Usage